cuibuaa/renrenCawler/README.md

 A cawler based on ghost.py which is used for extract blog in renren web site( the Chinese facebook)

+INSTALL

+1) Install the ghost package firs, pip install ghost.py --pre (More details you can see the web site:https://github.com/jeanphix/Ghost.py)
-The files ghost.py and logger.py are two files modified based on ghost-01b6 version, they should be copied to the path /$PYTHON_PATH/Lib/site-packages/Ghost.py-0.1b6-py3.4.egg/ghost
+2) The files ghost.py and logger.py are two files modified based on ghost-01b6 version, they should be copied to the path /$PYTHON_PATH/Lib/site-packages/Ghost.py-0.1b6-py3.4.egg/ghost

+HOW TO USE

 The file ghost_renren.py is the main program for the cawler.
 Here are the steps how to use it